-Vitamin B12 is a water-soluble vitamin that is essential for cell division and is found only in animal-based foods.
-Like the other B vitamins, B12 plays an important role in energy production.
+Vitamin B-12 is a water-soluble vitamin.
+It’s needed for cell division.
+It’s only found in animal-based foods.
+Like the other B vitamins, B-12 plays an important role in energy production.

-Vitamin B12 functions are closely associated with those of folic acid (vitamin B9).
-Vitamin B12 and folic acid are necessary for the synthesis of purines and pyrimidines, which are the building blocks of DNA.
-Generation of DNA is necessary every time a cell divides.
+Vitamin B-12 is closely linked with folic acid (vitamin B-9).
+Vitamin B-12 and folic acid are needed for the synthesis of purines and pyrimidines.
+These are the building blocks of DNA.
+Generation of DNA is needed every time a cell divides.

-Vitamin B12 deficiency, like folic acid deficiency, results in megaloblastic anemia (abnormally large red blood cells and immature, abnormal white cells).
-This anemia is also referred to as pernicious anemia and occurs when the body is unable to absorb dietary vitamin B12 due to the lack of a specific protein (intrinsic factor) in the stomach.
-This condition is often hereditary.
+Vitamin B-12 deficiency, like folic acid deficiency, causes megaloblastic anemia.
+This is abnormally large red blood cells and immature, abnormal white cells.
+This anemia is also called pernicious anemia.
+It occurs when the body is unable to absorb dietary vitamin B-12 due to not having enough of a protein (intrinsic factor) in the stomach.
+This issue is often hereditary.

-Vitamin B12 also helps transform homocysteine (an amino acid) into methionine (also an amino acid) in the body, thus preventing the accumulation of homocysteine.
+Vitamin B-12 also helps transform homocysteine (an amino acid) into methionine (also an amino acid) in the body.
+This keeps homocysteine from building up.
 A high level of homocysteine increases the risk of heart attack (myocardial infarction).
-Vitamin B12 maintains the myelin insulation sheath of the nerves.
-Thus, lack of B12 can cause nerve damage (neuropathy), which results in numbness and abnormal skin sensations.
+Vitamin B-12 keeps the myelin insulation sheath of the nerves.
+Not having enough B-12 can cause nerve damage (neuropathy).
+This causes numbness and abnormal feelings in your skin.

-Vitamin B12 is used to treat pernicious anemia caused by lack of an intrinsic factor.
-Supplements are also used for vitamin B12 deficiencies resulting from a vegan (strict vegetarian) diet, poor eating habits, thyrotoxicosis (toxicity caused by an overactive thyroid gland), bleeding, cancer, liver or kidney disease, and infestation by the fish tapeworm (Diphyllobothrium latum).
-Vitamin B12 is used to treat certain inherited or genetic disorders (such as Immerslund-Graesbeck syndrome, homocystinuria, and cobalamin C, D, and F disease) that affect metabolic functions in the body.
+Vitamin B-12 is used to treat pernicious anemia caused by lack of an intrinsic factor.
+Supplements are also used for vitamin B-12 deficiencies.
+This can happen from having a vegan diet, poor eating habits, or toxicity due to an overactive thyroid gland (thyrotoxicosis).
+It can also happen due to bleeding, cancer, liver or kidney disease, and infestation by the fish tapeworm (Diphyllobothrium latum).

-As indicated below, vitamin B12 is measured in micrograms (mcg).
-It is available as a tablet in strengths of 25 to 250 mcg.
-It is also available as a nasal gel or sublingual pills.
+Vitamin B-12 is measured in micrograms (mcg).
+It’s available as an oral tablet.
+It comes in strengths of 25–250 mcg.
+It’s also available as a nasal gel or sublingual pills.
 The RDA is the Recommended Dietary Allowance.